ErwanBarbedor/PlumeScript/readme.md

 #### Enhancement
 - New error message: invalid lua name as parameter name using text token
 - New error message: check if vararg is in last position
+- New error message: Code after a `return` statement

 #### Bugfix
 - Restore varargs